stacks-network/docs/_android/tutorial.md

 ![](images/final-app.png)

-Only users with an existing `blockstack.id` can run your final sample application.
+Only users with an existing blockstack id can run your final sample application.
 When complete, users interact with the sample application by doing the following: